Phase Optimization for Massive IRS-aided Two-way Relay Network: Simulation and analysis

-Fig. 3 demonstrates the rate versus distance between S and IRS/RS for the proposed three methods with random phase as a performance reference.
-Clearly, when IRS and RS are in between source and destination, the proposed methods can achieve their largest rate peaks.
+Fig. \ref{dist} demonstrates the sum rate versus distance between S and IRS/RS for the proposed methods with random phase as a performance reference.
+Clearly, when IRS and RS are between source and destination, the proposed methods can achieve their largest rates.
 Obviously, the performance of Max-SR-GPI is the best one among three proposed methods, and the rate performance of Max-Min-R is larger than that of Max-RPS-EVD.
 They perform better than random phase.
 The proposed method Max-SR-GPI achieves at least 20\% rate gain over random phase.
+As the number of IRS reflecting elments increases, the rate gain achieved by the proposed Max-SR-GPI increases.

-Fig. 4 illustrates the curves of transmit rate versus $N$ for the proposed three methods with random phase as a performance reference at $d = $ 50m.
-As the number of the IRS elements increases, the performance of all methods Max-SR-GPI grows gradually.
-In particular, the proposed Max-SR-GPI achieves obvious enhancements over Max-Min-R, Max-RPS-EVD and random phase.
+Fig. \ref{mmm} demonstrates the sum rate versus $M$ for the proposed methods with random phase as a performance reference.
+Fig. \ref{mmm} shows the sum rate versus M for the proposed methods with random phase as a performance benchmark.
+It can be seen that as the number of RS antennas increases, the sum rate also increases gradually.
+Clearly, the Max-SR-GPI method is the best one among the proposed three methods.